When we moved into our current home one of the things we said we’d do — when we had the money — was a kitchen makeover.

 A fair trade off, I think.

-So in my new kitchen — when we get around to redoing it — what kind of things will be on my ‘must-have’ list?
+So in my new kitchen (when we get around to doing a kitchen makeover) what kind of things will be on my ‘must-have’ list?

 A larder cupboard.

 We have a (sort of a) larder cupboard in our current kitchen.